andreluizbvs/license-plate-recognition/README.md

 ```

-## 5. Look for some data to test the system
+## 5. Looking for some data to test the system

 - Kaggle is a good place with free data
 - The web in general